Skip to main content Skip to footer

 Nominate a nurse, midwife or clinical support worker for a DAISY Award

-The DAISY Award is an internationally renowned programme that recognises nurses and midwifes who demonstrate excellence in practice, are caring and compassionate and ultimately make a difference in the lives of their patient’s.
+The DAISY Award is an internationally recognised programme that celebrates nurses and midwives who demonstrate excellence in practice, show outstanding compassion, and make a real difference to the lives of patients and their families.

-Here at UHNM, we award one Daisy Award each quarter, with the ‘winners’ receiving a Healer’s Touch sculpture, a copy of the nomination and their name entered onto the Daisy Award website.
-All nominees receive a DAISY pin badge in recognition of being nominated.
+Here at UHNM, we award one DAISY Award each quarter.
+Winners receive a Healer’s Touch sculpture, a copy of their nomination, and their name is added to the DAISY Award website.
+All nominees receive a DAISY pin badge in recognition of their nomination.

 What is the DAISY Foundation?

-An acronym for Diseases Attacking the Immune SYstem, The DAISY Foundation was formed in November 1999, by the family of J. Patrick Barnes who died at age 33 of complications of Idiopathic Thrombocytopenic Purpura (ITP).
-During his hospitalisation, they deeply appreciated the care and compassion shown to Patrick and his entire family.
-When he died, they felt compelled to say “thank you” to nurses in a very public way.
+DAISY stands for Diseases Attacking the Immune SYstem.
+The DAISY Foundation was set up in November 1999 by the family of J. Patrick Barnes, who died at the age of 33 from complications of Idiopathic Thrombocytopenic Purpura (ITP).

 Who can nominate a nurse for a DAISY Award and how?